 ANIMATION, SOUND AND THE END OF NARRATION

 Hyouge Mono has nothing new or excellent to offer in animation and sound departments.
 Especially the animation has nothing to look forward to.
-The creators were not aiming to offer an eye candy and rendering characters + story secondary.
-They had only story and characters, the rest was simply a medium.
-I don’t mean the anime with good animation are bad, but simply visuals tend to play more important role in getting popularity and a lot of cash.
-In the sound department, the work is solid.
-Characters are original and voice actors do great job in fleshing them out.
+The creators were not aiming to offer an eye candy rendering the story secondary.
+They had only the story, the rest was simply a medium.
+I don’t mean that the anime with good animation are bad, but regretfully, visuals tend to play a more important role in getting popularity and a lot of cash.
 As time passes animation is getting more stunning, and unfortunately past anime age faster than ever before.
 Perhaps the only way for anime to survive in the long run is not best ever fight scenes, but offering its core: story and characters.

-The main theme of many anime are simple and straightforward.
-Many shounen are about helping friends and getting all the best women, Evangelion TV series is about coping with existence, how to deal with life itself.
+The main themes of many anime are simple and straightforward.
+Many shounen are about helping friends and getting all the best women.
+Evangelion TV series is about coping with existence, how to deal with life at its worst.
 On the other hand, Hyouge Mono is about beauty, aesthetics.
-But (that is a big but) it does not offer one simple way out, it offers different interpretations, different perspectives.
-It does not bombard you with stand alone ideas injected to poor characters.
-Ideas in this anime do not come from outside, but from within: characters and story develop in such a way we end up with something totally different.
-It is not Ergo Proxy giving references to Derrida, Husserl or Sartre.
-It is Hyouge Mono that lets its viewers to enter to the world of aesthetics, ideas, philosophy by offering events, plot developments that lead you there.
-It does not simply throw ideas at your face.
-That is why Hyouge Mono, a historical samurai anime is on par with most sci-fi, post-apocalyptic works, with Ergo Proxy, with Ghost in the Shell.
+But (this is a big but) it does not present a simple answer.
+It offers different interpretations, multiple perspectives.
+It does not bombard you with stand-alone ideas injected into poor characters.
+Ideas in this anime do not come from outside, but from within.
+Characters and story develop in such a way that we end up with something totally different.
+It is not Ergo Proxy giving reference to Derrida, Husserl or Sartre.
+It is Hyouge Mono that lets its viewers enter the world of aesthetics, ideas, philosophy by offering events, plot developments that lead you there.
+That is why Hyouge Mono, a historical samurai anime can compete with most sci-fi, post-apocalyptic works, with Ergo Proxy, with Ghost in the Shell.

 CHARACTERS AND THE WORLD OF CHAOS